Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Discussion

-The studies we reviewed often lacked a clarifying definition of their use of ``gender''.
-Only Bryant et al. \cite{bryant2020should} attempted a description of the gendering process, and Rea et al. \cite{rea2015check} and Reich-Stiebert and Eyssel \cite{reich2017ir} provided their understanding of the terms sex and gender as referred to participants.
-We do not advocate for a universal fixed definition of gender that could fit all research and researchers.
-However, we think it is important for researchers working on this topic to reflect on their understanding and experience of ``gender", how this is translated into gendered robots, and why they are using gendered robots in their research in the first place.
-A practical way forward to fulfill this objective is to go through a self-assessment process where the researcher(s) ask themselves: (i) What does gender mean to me? (ii) Is gendering really needed to answer my research question? (iii) Am I embedding gender stereotypes in the study?
-We argue that by making the gendering process a reflective part of designing a study (as suggested by Weiss and Spiel \cite{weiss2021should}) and especially visible in writing about a study, most of the stereotypes imbued into gendered robots might be avoided.
-As a result, we propose the following guideline: \begin{quote} \textbf{Guideline 2}: \textit{Reflect on your own understanding of ``gender," clarify this understanding in your paper, and explain the reason why you are gendering the robot in your study.} \end{quote} Another methodological pitfall we observed in some of the studies, which is unfortunately endemic to HRI research, is the uniformity of participants' characteristics.
-Most of the reviewed studies resorted to a participants' sample of university students with a similar epistemological background and similar education level.
+Another methodological pitfall we observed in some of the studies, which is unfortunately endemic to HRI research, is the uniformity of participants' characteristics.
+Most of the reviewed studies resorted to a sample of young participants (possibly university students).
 The main drawback of the homogeneity in participants' characteristics is that it makes it difficult to address context- and user-specific differences.
-We acknowledge that resorting to students as participants is oftentimes dictated by the research complexity level -- it is difficult to get people from outside of the university to commit to long studies -- or by the lack of funding to recruit a more diverse set of participants -- bringing us to recruit university students and compensate them with university credits.
-However, in the specific context of gendering robots, this might give one-sided results, as younger generations are usually less conservative in their understanding of gender issues.
+We acknowledge that resorting to students as participants is oftentimes dictated by the research complexity level or by the lack of funding to recruit a more diverse set of participants.
+However, in the specific context of gendering robots, this might give one-sided results, as individual participants' characteristics might disclose relevant insights into how gendered robots are perceived.
 While we put forward a caveat in this sense, we do not feel like enforcing a guideline, as the use of university students as participants might depend on the economic availability of each research group.
-However, funding bodies and universities as well as academic norms should change towards adopting slower and more careful research processes that might allow longer and diverse recruitment.